Skip to article frontmatterSkip to article content

 Valuation of fixed income instruments

-As we will discuss in chapter Fair value estimation, The theoretical foundation of fixed income valuation is the time value of money.
+As we will discuss in chapter Fair value estimation, the theoretical foundation of fixed income valuation is the time value of money.

 This logic extends naturally to bonds, which deliver multiple future cash flows.
 For a bond with maturity TT, coupon payments CtC_t, and face value NN, the price PP is given by the sum of discounted promised payments: